oberezhnay/2048_game_JS/README.md

 yarn start
 ```

-🧠 Game Logic Overview

-- The game logic is implemented without external libraries and includes:
+The game logic is implemented without external libraries and includes:

 - Game state management using a 4×4 matrix